Revisiting GAN with Bayes-Optimal Discrimination

 Taking suprema on both sides over \(h\in\mathcal H_{\mathrm{Lip}}\) yields the claim. \end{proof}

-\paragraph{Bridge to \(W_1\) (pointer).} Combining Proposition~\ref{prop:functional-dominance} with the complementary‑sum identity from the main paper and the Kantorovich–Rubinstein dual (sup over all \(1\)-Lipschitz functions without range constraints) gives the bound \(D^{(\pi)}_{\mathrm{Lip}}(g)\le W_1(P_{\mathrm{data}},P_g)\) used in the main text.
-We omit the re‑statement here to avoid duplication.
+\paragraph{Connection to Wasserstein-$1$ distance.} Combining Lemma~\ref{lem:functional-dominance} with the complementary-sum identity from Lemma~\ref{lem:complementary-sum} and the Kantorovich-Rubinstein dual (sup over all \(1\)-Lipschitz functions without range constraints) gives the bound \(\mathcal{D}^{(\pi)}_{\mathrm{Lip}}(g)\le W_1(P_{\mathrm{data}},P_{\mathrm{g}})\) used in the main text.
+This is the connection to Wasserstein-$1$ distance used in the main proof.

-\paragraph{Role of the basic bound (Lemma~\ref{lem:lower-upper}).} Together with the balanced‑sum identity in the paper (Sec.~3), Lemma~\ref{lem:lower-upper} ensures that each prior‑weighted term is uniformly bounded when \(h\in[0,1]\), preventing pathological cancellations when one passes to the balanced form in intermediate maximizations.